futuredapp/TFTableDescriptor/README.md

 }
 ```

 otherwise the height is calculated by autolayout -> it supports dynamic height of cells.
-Only thing you need to do is set up your autolayout right.
+The only thing you need to do is set up your autolayout right.
 That means there should be contraints upside down and from left to right.

 <img src="https://github.com/thefuntasty/TFTableDescriptor/blob/master/screenshot2.png" width=300px />

-If you need support iOS7 and different screensizes, you should use TFExplicitLabel (UILabel subclass) anywhere you have more lines than 1.
-This is important for right autolayout calculation with different display sizes.
+If you need support iOS7 and different screensizes, you should use TFExplicitLabel (UILabel subclass) anywhere you have more than 1 lines.
+This is important for the right autolayout calculation with different display sizes.

 ### Selecting cells

 You can access selected cell's descriptor by *TFTableDescriptor* delegate method.
-If you want access its cell, use tableDescriptor's cellForRow: method.
+If you want to access its cell, use tableDescriptor's cellForRow: method.

 ```objective-c
 - (void)tableDescriptor:(TFTableDescriptor *)descriptor didSelectRow:(TFRowDescriptor *)rowDescriptor {